-The exam committee will be composed of the student's DAC, minus the thesis advisor.
+The Graduate Program Assistant will schedule the examinations in consultation with the ION GAC rep. The exam committee will be composed of the student's DAC, minus the thesis advisor.

 This proposal will be developed in consultation with the thesis advisor and anyone else the student wishes to consult.
 A major purpose of this exam is to help students develop a clear plan for their dissertation research and to improve their skills in oral presentations.
 Another purpose is to encourage submission of actual NRSA proposals.